SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <span style="font-style:Italic;font-size:34px;color:Black;">Dr. Wyane Grudem</span>

 **Wayne Grudem** (PhD, University of Cambridge), a distinguished Research Professor of Theology and Biblical Studies.
 He graduated Harvard, Westminister Seminary, and Cambridge.
-Member of the Translation Oversight Committee for the English Standard Version of the Bible, the general editor of the <a href="https://amzn.to/3WsN0Uw" style="color:darkgrey;">ESV Study Bible</a>, and the author of over twenty-five books.
+Member of the Translation Oversight Committee for the English Standard Version of the Bible, the general editor of the <a href="https://amzn.to/3WsN0Uw" style="color:#A8A8A8;">ESV Study Bible</a>, and the author of over twenty-five books.

 1. Election (God’s choice of people to be saved)
 2. The gospel call (proclaiming the message of the gospel)